When the Sky Falls

 When the Sky Falls is a 2000 film à clef directed by John Mackenzie and starring Joan Allen.
-The narrative centres on reporter Veronica Guerin, who wrote about drug-related crime for the Sunday Independent, and her eventual murder.
+The narrative centres on a fictionalised reporter based on Veronica Guerin, who wrote about drug-related crime for the Sunday Independent, and her eventual murder.

+The film received negative reviews, with criticism towards its directing, writing, script, and renaming of the characters, though Allen's performance was better received.
+Its lack of a better connection to Guerin's story was also widely panned.
+Another film based on the same story, entitled Veronica Guerin, was released in 2003, to far stronger reviews and had Cate Blanchett in the title role.